manguluka/zeit-integration-starter-offline/README.md

 This aims to eventually allow completely offline UI development, with a live editor for UI code and integration querys.

+**Expected unxexpected behaviour.
+A small subset of the component catalog is currently supported.**

 ## License

 MIT © [Luka Kakia](https://github.com/manguluka)